sonamtripathi/sonamtripathi.github.io/_pages/about.md

 ---

-👩🏻‍💻 Machine learning and Artificial Intelligence(AI) professional with 8+ years of MNCs and Startups experience in traditional Machine learning, Deep Learning ,LLMs, Business Analytics and Software Development.
+<span style="font-size: 12px;"> 👩🏻‍💻 Machine learning and Artificial Intelligence(AI) professional with 8+ years of MNCs and Startups experience in traditional Machine learning, Deep Learning ,LLMs, Business Analytics and Software Development.
 Currently working as Principal AI/ML at Lilly.

 🔬 I specialize in helping companies transform their data into actionable insights and optimize processes for real business value.